MobilityData/gtfs.org/docs/schedule/examples/flex.md

 t_5298051_b_77503_tn_0 | area_714 | 1 | 09:00:00 | 19:00:00 | 2 | 1 | booking_route_74375 | booking_route_74375
 t_5298051_b_77503_tn_0 | area_713 | 2 | 09:00:00 | 19:00:00 | 1 | 2 | booking_route_74375 | booking_route_74375

-## On-demand services where riders must board and alight at specific locations
+## On-demand services where riders must be picked up and dropped off at specific locations

-In certain demand-responsive services, riders are unable to specify boarding and alighting at any location within a zone.
-Instead, riders can only book to board and alight at specific designated stops(collection points/ virtual stops).
+In certain demand-responsive services, riders are unable to specify pickup and drop-off at any location within a zone.
+Instead, riders can only book to be picked up and dropped off at specific designated stops(collection points/ virtual stops).
 An example of this is the [RufBus service](https://uvg-online.com/rufbus-angermuende/) in Angermünde and Gartz, Germany:

 ### Define trips

-Route 476 offers on-demand services between each stop in the Angermünde region, including two trips(services): one for weekdays and the other for weekends.
+Route 476 offers on-demand services between each stop in the Angermünde region.
+They operate two services (one for weekdays and the other for weekends), with each one having a single trip_id associated.

 [**trips.txt**](../../reference/#tripstxt)